almogpatashnik/IPC-mechanism/README.md

 In contrast to pipes, a message channel preserves a message until itis overwritten, so the same message can be read multiple times.
 In additiod to the kernel module the project contain an interface (message_reader.c and message_sender.c) for the user to receive/send messages from the message slot.

 This project was done as a part of Operation Systems course held at Tel-Aviv-University, Spring 2024.
-Grade of the project: 100
+Grade of the project: 100.
-The full details of the project are described in [msgslot - assigment description.pdf](msgslot - assigment description.pdf)
+The full details of the project are described in msgslot - assigment description.pdf

 ## Usage
 ### Loading the kernel module and creating device files